dostonhamrakulov/Python-challenging-programming-exercises/README.md

 ## Question_12: ##
 **Description:**
-Write a Python program which accepts the radius of a circle from the user and compute the area.
+Write a Python program which accepts the radius of a circle from the user and compute the area.\
+Output:
+* r = 1.1
+* Area = 3.8013271108436504

 **Solution:**
 ```python
 import math